 Update May 2017

 As the mail back then that the reader had sent seemed a bit upset, I decided to come back to see what they came up with given all that money.

 From the EU blurb it appeared that a certain Martin Groß acted as some key person there so what more obvious than to search for his name plus "Locomorph" using Google Scholar.

 One single small article was listed [link].
 That article describes intact dogs tested on a treadmill videoed using markers - but we are not told how many dogs or experiments.
-Regardless, the faster the run, the stiffer the legs appeared to be.
+Regardless, the faster they run, the stiffer the legs appeared to be.
 WTF.
 They could have asked me.
-I make my arm stiffer at elbow and wrist and hand, when swimming sprints.
+I make my arm stiffer at the elbow and wrist and hand, when swimming sprints.
 And my legs too.

-Unfortunately they spent 3,6 Million CHF there which instead they could have used on actual research.
+Unfortunately, they spent 3,6 Million CHF there which instead they could have used on actual research.